 When you choose the Productivity profile, the virtual machine will have two virtual CPUs and 2+ Gbs of memory(depending on total Mac's RAM) assigned to it, which is optimal for Microsoft Office and most office applications.
 In addition, all the integration features, like Shared Folders and the Shared Profile, will be enabled, and the default startup view will be Coherence.

 The Games Only profile is designed for Parallels Desktop users who use Windows mainly for gaming.

-When the Games Only profile is chosen, the virtual machine will have the maximum recommended memory (the green zone of the Memory slider under Configure > Hardware > CPU & Memory) and 512 Mb of video memory.
+When the Games Only profile is chosen, the virtual machine will have the maximum recommended memory (the green zone of the Memory slider under Configure > Hardware > CPU & Memory) and Auto video memory.
 Most of the integration features will be disabled, but your mouse and keyboard will be optimized for games.
 The startup view will be set to Full Screen.

 Parallels Desktop for Mac Pro Edition and Business Edition